gipakos/pythongraph/README.md

 This is the initial README file.
+Added this to test git credentials.